DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

 Sørensen, Inge.
-‘Crowdsourcing and Outsourcing: The Impact of Online Funding and Distribution on the Documentary Film Industry in the UK’, *Media , Culture & Society* 34.6 (2012): 726-743.
+‘Crowdsourcing and Outsourcing: The Impact of Online Funding and Distribution on the Documentary Film Industry in the U.K.’, *Media , Culture & Society* 34.6 (2012): 726-743.

 \_\_\_\_\_. *Documentary in a